The ultimate performance of the Rasnik 3-point alignment system

 \section{Conclusions}

-Two Rasnik systems were operated, in vacuum, suspended as pendulum, well isolated from seismic and acoustical vibrations.
+Two Rasnik systems were operated while suspended as pendula in vacuum, well-isolated from seismic and acoustical vibrations.
 The position of the three typical components, namely mask, lens and sensor, were firmly fixed onto a common support.
 The resulting images were therefore of constant alignment, while the pixel noise is the main variation in the data, revealing the spatial resolution of the system.